 You can see a detailed breakdown in our Guide to WordPress Website Costs.

 According to Website Builder Expert, the average costs are much more moderate than that range implies.
 Building a WordPress site will cost you around $200 and managing it will cost $11 to $40 per month, on average.

 Because Joomla is an open-source platform like WordPress, you'll have to pay for domain registration, hosting, themes, and maintenance to create and run a Joomla site.
 Costs associated with hosting and site design tend to be higher for Joomla sites than WordPress but lower than Drupal.

 In total, data from CMS2CMS shows that running a website on Joomla will cost $700 to $6,500 on average.

 Like WordPress and Joomla, Drupal is open-source software that's free to download.
 However, the costs associated with building and managing a Drupal site are much higher than WordPress and Joomla, particularly for non-technical users.

 Since Drupal was designed by developers for developers, you'll likely have to hire a developer or agency to build and design a Drupal site.
 For that reason, ADCI estimates the cost of implementing and customizing a company site to range anywhere from $15,000 to $42,000, depending on the scale of the web project.

 Picking the Right CMS Platform for Your Site

 Rather than trying to figure out whether HubSpot, WordPress, Joomla, or Drupal is the “best” CMS, you want to carefully consider which platform best meets your specific needs.
-Depending on your technical expertise, the customizability you need, and the security you expect, each of the platforms above can be used to build a successful website for your business.
+Depending on your technical expertise, the customizability you need, the security you expect, and the budget you have, each of the platforms above can be used to build a successful website for your business.